rur/treetop-client/API.markdown

 | oldElement        | `HTMLElement` | Element attached to the DOM remove and unmount |

-## treetop.PARTIAL_CONTENT_TYPE
-The Treetop partial content type value supported by this version of the treetop client.

-## treetop.FRAGMENT_CONTENT_TYPE
+## treetop.TEMPLATE_CONTENT_TYPE
-The Treetop fragment content type value supported by this version of the treetop client.
+The Treetop content type value supported by the server-side handlers.